-National entrepreneurship program launches at two Lake County high schools
+National Entrepreneurship Program Launches at Two Lake County High Schools

 Young entrepreneurs at Tavares High School and Eustis High School will learn what it takes to turn their business ideas into reality, thanks to a new program called INCubatoredu.

-A national program that provides a specialized curriculum to hundreds of member schools in over a dozen states, INCubatoredu utilizes online instruction materials, provides consultation on how the classroom is designed, uses a framework utilizing coaches and mentors, and provides professional development and resources for the year-long course.
+A national program that provides a specialized curriculum to hundreds of member schools in over a dozen states, INCubatoredu uses online instruction materials, provides consultation on how the classroom is designed, uses a framework of coaches and mentors, and provides professional development and resources for the year-long course.

-The process includes developing a business plan and concludes with a Final Pitch to investors.
-Right now, Sauerbrey and her fellow teacher, Debbie Cyr, from Eustis High School, are looking for volunteers from the local community to serve as coaches, subject matter experts who teach a lesson, providing real-world context for a specific curricular area.
+The process includes developing a business plan and concludes with a final pitch to investors.
+Right now, Sauerbrey and her fellow teacher, Debbie Cyr from Eustis High School, are looking for volunteers from the community to serve as coaches, subject matter experts who teach a lesson, providing real-world context for a specific curricular area.

-Mentors are also needed to offer the students strategic guidance throughout the process, either face-to-face or online.
-In addition to entrepreneurs, students can benefit from hearing from attorneys, accountants, human resources directors and other professionals who can answer their questions about those areas of running a business.
+Mentors are also needed to offer students strategic guidance throughout the process, either face-to-face or online.
+In addition to entrepreneurs, students can benefit from hearing from attorneys, accountants, human resources directors and other professionals.

 Sauerbrey, who teaches promotional enterprise, said they’re looking for “somebody that wants to work with the kids and is enthusiastic about their job and their skill set, and they’re willing to come in and share that knowledge with our kids.”

-A 2018 graduate of Leesburg High School, Kevon Miller, 21, is one of those who has volunteered to be a mentor.
+A 2018 graduate of Leesburg High School, Kevon Miller, 21, has volunteered to be a mentor.
 An entrepreneur, Miller developed EzTap (eztap.us), a digital networking and marketing company.
 He says he doesn’t meet a lot of young entrepreneurs, so he’d like to be able to help create a new generation of entrepreneurs in the local area.
 The biggest hurdle young people must overcome, he said, is developing the right mentality to be an entrepreneur.

 “If you say you want to do it, I believe you can absolutely do it, no matter what the obstacles are,” he said.
 “When they see it can be done, I believe they’re able to execute it.”